-Many of the great advances in science are marked by the discovery that an aspect of nature we thought was fundamental is actually an illusion, due to the coarseness of our sensory perceptions.
+Many of the great advances in science are marked by the discovery that an aspect of nature we thought was fundamental is actually an illusion, the result of the coarseness of our sensory perceptions.
 Thus, air and water appear to us to be continuous fluids, but we discover on deeper experiment that they are made of atoms.
-The Earth appears to us motionless, but a deeper understanding teaches us that it moves relative to the sun and the galaxy.
+Earth appears to us motionless, but a deeper understanding teaches us that it moves relative to the sun and the galaxy.

-Leibniz broke the mystification by declaring that all that exists is relative positions and motions.
+Gottfried Wilhelm Leibniz broke the mystification by declaring that all that exists is relative positions and motions.
 He proposed as a matter of principle that any acceptable science of motion must be formulated in terms of relative motions alone.
-And this, after two centuries of waiting, is what Einstein delivered to us in his general theory of relativity.
-In this glorious construction, space is subsumed into spacetime, which is explicable as a dynamically evolving network of relationships.
+And this, after two centuries of waiting, is what Albert Einstein delivered to us in his general theory of relativity.
+In this glorious construction, space is subsumed into spacetime, which is explicable as a dynamically evolving network of relations.

-And what defines those relationships?
+And what defines those relations?
 Nothing but causality.
-The elements of space-time are events—the ultimate expression of locality—and each of these is caused by events in their past.
+The elements of spacetime are events—the ultimate expression of locality—and each of these is caused by events in their past.
 Each event will also become a cause of events in the future.
 Most of the information in the geometry of spacetime is actually a coding of the relations of causality that relate the events.

-So, we see that the idea that physical forces must act locally is a consequence of a deeper principle, which is that physical effects are due to causal processes.
+Thus, we see that the idea that physical forces must act locally is a consequence of a deeper principle, which is that physical effects have causal processes.
 And the basic principles of relativity theory insist that causes can only propagate through space at a finite speed, which cannot exceed the speed of light.
 We call this the principle of relativistic causality.

 This has been shown in many experiments carried out since the 1970s, which test a notion of locality formulated by John Bell in 1964—and all the results show that entangled pairs violate that concept of locality.